mayurbhambhani/book-notes/Nudge.md

 - Also the status of single or married does not even represent all the flexible options people want to realize in a relationship
 - With good defaults in place in the civil union which clearly describes what happens in case of death and separation and also favors the vulnerable party we can create a system that offends nobody includes different relationships in the society.

+## Part 3: Extensions And Objections

+### Chapter 15: A Dozen Nudges

+1. **Give More Tomorrow**: Just like Save more Tomorrow but for charity
+2. **The Charity Debit Card And Tax Deductions**: A debit card only used to give for charity.
+And only charities would accept that.
+At the end of the year, the bank would generate a statement that can be used as a deductible in tax filing.
+3. **Automatic Tax Return**: For people who don't have any income the returns would already be filled out.
+Just verify, sign and send.
+To compel people to check there can be a prize of 100% if there is a mistake.
+4. **Stickk.com**: To make sure personal goals are achieved.
+Financial and Non-Financial agreements.
+In financial, give the money on the website and specify how would it be verified that the goal is achieved.
+If the goal is achieved money is returned else it's given to charity.
+For non-financial commitments, your friends will get to make fun of you if you fail on social media.
+If you succeed they will share your achievements
+5. **Quit Smoking Without A Patch**: A bank account where you deposit money whenever you generally smoke a cigarette.
+After six months a urine test is taken.
+If the person fails to take the test, the money goes to charity
+6. **Motorcycle Helmets**: People are allowed to not wear helmets if they apply for a special license.
+The license requires to take an advanced riding course focussed on safety and also asks for health insurance documents as proof.
+7. **Gambling Self-bans**: Gamblers can request the state to put them on the non-gambling list.
+Once there they should not be allowed in Casinos
+8. **Destiny Health Plan**: You get points for verifiable healthy choices and the premium is reduced.
+9. **Dollar a Day**: Pay teenage girls a dollar for every day they are not pregnant.
+Might sound trivial but it works.
+10. **Filters For Air Conditioners**: Changing filters on time is not obvious.
+AC breaks down and people have to pay the bills.
+11. **No bite nail-polish or Disulfiram**: The first one is obvious, the second one can be used by people wanting to quit drinking.
+They can take Disulfiram and then consuming alcohol will make them feel nauseous.
+12. **The Civility Check**: Angry, abusive mail would be detected on clicking send and will advise you to send it 24 hrs later.